-W2O currently operates nine water systems throughout Central New York either as the sole operators or in a training capacity for operators who have not yet received their certification.
+W2O currently operates ten water systems throughout Central New York either as the sole operators or in a training capacity for operators who have not yet received their certification.
 This is a solution for many municipal operations having problems with staffing or wages and benefits and is a field that we are continuously looking to grow in.

 W2O does sampling for several organizations in the area.
 Whether it’s just one time or a reoccurring sample, we have the knowledge to take the sample correctly to ensure that you comply with all requirements.